unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 sidebarDepth: 4
 ---

-# How to create and setup the Unikname Trust Certificate for your organization?
+# How to create and setup the Unikname Trust Certificate for your website?

 ![install-unikname-connect-step](./images/install-unikname-connect-step2.png)